 Food Pantry offers many of the essentials you may need staying in Waikiki with a toddler.
 You’ll find a wide range of snacks to diapers, swim diapers and wet wipes, with brands such as Huggies, Pampers, Seventh Generation and The Honest Company.

-(4) ABC Stores are everywhere in Waikiki and offer basic souvenirs, food and drink and practical essentials.
+ABC Stores offer basic souvenirs, food and drink and practical essentials

 If you’re looking for cheap and cheerful beach toys, towels, inflatable mattresses and rings, the large ABC Stores along Kalakaua Avenue are well stocked and you can have the items inflated for a small fee at the cash register.